nickclaeboe/scratchOpz/javaScript-jQuery/readMe.md

 </script>
 ```

-### check this checkbox, unCheck all other checkboxes
+### Check this checkbox, unCheck all other checkboxes
 ```
 <script>
   $('input.example').on('change', function() {